Reach Out and Read prepares America's youngest children to

 skills help propel children on a path of success when they enter

-The program serves more than 4 million children and their
+The program serves nearly 4.5 million children and their

 families across the nation, with a special emphasis on serving